armory/docs/content/en/docs/installation/guide/install-on-aws.md

   - /spinnaker_install_admin_guides/install-on-aws/
   - /spinnaker-install-admin-guides/install-on-aws/
 description: >
-  This guide describes how to install Armory in an AWS Kubernetes cluster or in an on-prem Kubernetes cluster with access to S3.
+  This guide describes how to install the Armory Enterprise Platform for Spinnaker in an AWS Kubernetes cluster or in an on-prem Kubernetes cluster with access to S3.
 ---

 ## Overview of installing Armory in AWS